alfia14/Optimizing_Convolution_kernel/README.md

 - **Compute Throughput:** 86%
 - **Memory Throughput:** 86%

-This fusion led to a substantial performance gain over both the CPU baseline and the shared-memory tiled version:contentReference[oaicite:4]{index=4}.
+This fusion led to a substantial performance gain over both the CPU baseline and the shared-memory tiled version.

 ---